OUR RESEARCH

 Modeling Climate Change that Impacts Energy Security

 We play a key role in one of the most powerful climate modeling tools available — the Department of Energy’s Energy Exascale Earth System Model (E3SM).
-E3SM links Earth system and energy models into a single system, enabling a better understanding of the future impact to U.S. energy resources from changes in complex ecosystems.
-For example, using supercomputers to analyze billions of data points, researchers study how air and water temperature changes can strain energy grids or how floods and droughts can affect power plant operations.
+E3SM links Earth system and energy models into a single system, expanding our understanding of how changes in complex ecosystems will impact U.S. energy resources — such as how air and water temperature changes can strain energy grids.
+LLNL also led a multi-lab effort to develop the Simple Cloud Resolving E3SM Atmosphere Model (SCREAM), the first global cloud-resolving model to run on an exascale supercomputer.

 Our Facilities, Centers and Institutes